neemakot/Fact-Checking-Survey/README.md

 ## Introduction

-Fact checking is the process of verifying claims in order to establish their veracity i.e., to distinguish between false stories (e.g., misattributions, rumours, hoaxes) and facts.
+Fact checking is the process of establishing the veracity of claims i.e., to distinguish between false stories (e.g., misattributions, rumours, hoaxes) and facts.

 Over the past few years the use of machine learning methods for fact-checking and fake news detection has become a popular topic of study.
 Indeed, several exciting breakthroughs have occured in automated fact checking thanks in large part due to new datasets (e.g., [FEVER](https://fever.ai/)) and advances in deep learning for NLP.
 However there are still some limitations in this research area, the one we focus on in this work in our work is __explanations__ for automated fact checking.